aryanDantani/aryanDantani/README.md

   - 🌐 Feature 1
   - 🔒 Feature 2
   - 📈 Feature 3

+  - 🌐 Maximizing Tailwind CSS
+  - ✨ Best Practices
+  - 📈 Complex Hero Section
+  - 🔒 For the convenience of further development of the project, the business logic of the application is implemented, dynamic data is placed in a separate folder "constants".

 ### [Project 3: Your Project Name](https://github.com/yourusername/project3)
 A brief description of the project, what technologies were used, and what problem it solves.